-The retinal specialists at Vanguard Weiss Memorial Hospital diagnose and treat a wide variety of retinal and vitreal disorder including age related macular degeneration, retinal vascular occlusion, diabetic retinopathy and many others.
+The retinal specialists at Weiss Memorial Hospital diagnose and treat a wide variety of retinal and vitreal disorder including age related macular degeneration, retinal vascular occlusion, diabetic retinopathy and many others.

 Recently, the Eye Surgery Center added the Constellation Vision System (CVS).
 CVS enables a retinal surgeon to perform a state-of-the-art vitrectomy, removal of the eye’s vitreous gel.
 Removing the gel from the inner cavity of the eye allows access to the back of the eye in order to repair detached retinas, vitreous hemorrhages, proliferative diabetic retinopathy, macular holes and epiretinal membranes.